 His daily routine

-He wakes up at 7.30 and does some exercise.
-At 9 am he watches TV get update about the market opening.
+He wakes up at 7.30 am and does some exercise.
+At 9 am he watches TV to get an update about the market opening.
 At 10 he gets ready for work after having breakfast.
-Around 11.30 he reaches his office talks to his people, checks emails, reads articles and watch the trading screen.
+Around 11.30 am he reaches his office, talks to his people, checks emails, reads articles and watches the trading screen.
 4 PM onwards he meets the people at the end of the trading hours.
-At 7.30 he leaves for home, after reaching home he plays with his children and looks into his daughter’s homework.
-At 9.30 he takes dinner and after 10 goes to bed.
+At 7.30 pm he leaves for home, after reaching home he plays with his children and looks into his daughter’s homework.
+At 9.30 pm he takes dinner and after 10 pm goes to bed.

 Abhishek is an Engineer MBA in Finance and Certified Research Analyst.
 He is an active trader and investor in the stock market since 20010.
 Follower of the philosophies of Warren Buffet and Peter Lynch in investing and trend following in trading.